Hydrangea quercifolia: Garden history

 Hydrangea quercifolia was noted by 18th-century botanist William Bartram in his botanizing exploration from the Carolinas to the Florida panhandle in the 1770s.
+His first documentation of the plant was located along the "brook called Sweet Water" in what is now south-central Georgia.
 It was slow to enter British and American gardens.
 In Britain it flowers less profusely and even has a reputation for being tender.

 Cultivation

 Hydrangea quercifolia is cultivated as an ornamental plant in gardens and parks.
 Though frequently seen as an isolated subject in gardens, it is at its best in a natural or landscaped woodland habitat against the backdrop of larger shrubs and trees.
 It prefers partial to almost full shade, with morning sun and afternoon shade as optimal.
 It will tolerate drought, but may not flower.
-It prefers slightly acidic soils with a pH of 5.0–6.5.
-In the UK the cultivars =‘Brido’ and =‘Flemygea’ have gained the Royal Horticultural Society's Award of Garden Merit.
+In the UK the cultivars ='Brido' and ='Flemygea' have gained the Royal Horticultural Society's Award of Garden Merit.

-Its hardiness is USDA Zones 5–9, with 'Snow Queen' hardy to Zone 5, while some other cultivars may not be.
 Propagation is via cutting or division; short sections of clustered stems with some root attached will make a small shrub in a nursery row.

 Fresh or dry, the blossoms of Hydrangea quercifolia are attractive as cut flowers.

+Cold hardiness

+Oakleaf hydrangea is typically stated to be hardy to USDA Zone 5-9, although the true cold hardiness varies for each cultivar and throughout the species range.
+Plants from more northern sources are typically more cold hardy in midwinter than plants from southern sources; moreover, plants native to Florida are substantially less cold hardy than those from other southern sources.
+Cold hardiness also varies throughout winter, with early loss of cold hardiness being the main limiting factor to cultivation in northern environments.
+The cultivar 'Ruby Slippers' maintains its cold hardiness well into April, while 'Sikes Dwarf' (despite being very cold hardy in midwinter) loses its cold hardiness very rapidly in late winter.
+Out of nine cultivars tested, ='Flemygea' was consistently the least cold hardy throughout winter.

+Diseases

+There are several notable diseases that infect Hydrangea quercifolia.
+Root rot diseases can be fatal while foliar diseases tend to be only cosmetic.
+Root rot diseases include Phytophthora, Pythium and Fusarium, which are all fungal diseases.
+Management techniques to decreases incidence of root rot include proper watering (allowing the soil to dry between waterings), removal of diseased plant parts, and fungicides if needed.
+Compared to other Hydrangea species, oakleaf hydrangea is more susceptible to Fusarium root rot; however, disease severity varies among cultivars with 'John Wayne' and ='Brido' being the most tolerant.
+The primary foliar disease in oakleaf hydrangea is Xanthomonas leaf spot, which is a bacterial disease.
+Management techniques to decrease leaf spot severity include avoiding overhead irrigation and planting resistant cultivars.
+In a recent study, the cultivars 'Alice' and ='Flemygea' had the lowest disease severity while 'Queen of Hearts' had the highest severity.
+Some wild plants that are native to Florida have even lower disease severity than any cultivar and could serve as an important seed source for breeding disease resistance.